jhannah-netlify/notes.jays.net/content/blog/goals/goals.md

 For my current goals see my [resume](/blog/resume) I guess?

+Reading "circa 2000" now I laugh.
+Because that was shortly before I realized I didn't want my boss' job.
+My boss' job sucked.
+I wanted to build things and I was already at the pinnacle of building stuff at that org.
+Everything "above me" was people management: Telling people to build stuff, not building stuff.
+Not mastering a trade/craft.

 ## circa 2022

 12 years later, nothing has changed.
 The same questions are still